 The Shark Rotator comes with attachments like an upholstery tool, a dusting brush and a crevice tool, which conveniently fit onto the end of the handle.
 It also has headlights, a useful feature when vacuuming on hard floors.

 As far as suction power and performance go, both the main brush head and the attachments picked up pet fur in one pass on all types of floors, and the main brush head made easy work of pulling cat litter out of high-pile carpet.

-The Shark’s extra-large bagless dustbin allowed for continuous cleaning and it was simple to detach and empty.
-But because this vacuum has three filters, there was no dust or blowback when emptying the machine.
+The Shark’s XL bagless dustbin allowed for continuous cleaning and it was simple to detach and empty.
+But, because this vacuum has three filters, there was no dust or blowback when emptying the machine.

 Our only complaint was how the vacuum itself sometimes toppled backward when the dustbin was off, landing hard on the floor a couple of times before we better positioned it.
 We would have also loved a retractable cord, but none of the units we tested had one, so we can’t hold that against the Shark.

 The Dyson V11 Animal is an absolute powerhouse that performed equally well on high- and low-pile area rugs and carpets, and all types of hard floors — vinyl, tile and hardwood.
 The swivel head and lightweight body, weighing in at 6.68 pounds, also made it easy to move around.
 It sucked up so much debris from our living room rug that no animal fur, no dirt or dust escaped.

 Its three modes, Boost, Auto and Eco, let you easily cycle through with the touch of the button though the vacuum defaults to Auto.
 Boost mode was helpful for pulling dirt and heavier debris, like cat litter, out of plush carpet.